 - Shovel coal into the boiler to power the bridge

 - Steer your boat to safety along the Thames by tipping your phone from side to side!

-Tower Bridge Family Trail Booklet
+No.2: Tower Bridge Family Trail Booklet

 There’s also a new Family Trail booklet for those who like old-school paper-based fun!